 Even with a filtration system, pools need to be drained and refilled to ensure it works.
 Drain your pool completely only if it’s necessary.
 Hire a professional to do this to make sure your pool stays in top shape.

 How Often Should I Change My Pool Water?

 This answer greatly varies between pools.
 The amount of time can range from two months to as long as five to seven years.
 Some of the following factors come into play:

 The more often that you use your pool, the more you will have to change the water.
 When people go swimming, water comes out of the pool with them.
 Splashing and carrying water out on your bodies are some examples of how we take water out of the pool after swimming.

-Making sure to create a routine when it comes to your pool.
+Make sure to create a routine when it comes to your pool.
 This includes cleaning it as well as ensuring the correct pH level.
 Having a filter will help maintain such levels.
 You can check them using a water testing kit.
-Unbalanced pH levels makes the water too acidic which causes skin irritation.
+Unbalanced pH levels make the water too acidic which causes skin irritation.
 The appropriate level should be around 7.4.

 When Do I Change and Drain My Pool’s Water?

 Deciding when to change your pool water is important.
 Most in-ground pools should be drained and have the water replaced every five to seven years.
 How often you drain your pool depends on a couple of things:

 Drain your pool during the mild season when it’s not too hot and not too cold.
 Spring and autumn are ideal times of the year.
 This will prevent pool surfaces and filtration systems from being damaged by sun, heat or moisture.
 You should avoid draining the pool for cleaning as this is done underwater most of the time.